joshlapham/YAWA/README.md

 An iOS weather app.
 Nothing special or fancy.

-Fetches weather data from [OpenWeatherMap](http://openweathermap.org/).
+Fetches weather data from [OpenWeatherMap](http://openweathermap.org/), and other sources soon to be implemented.

 ### Usage